mmbman/Katagiri/1979-06-15-Fukanzazengi-Lecture7.md

 <a name="0"></a>
-# Fukanzazengi: Dogen's Universal Recommendation for Zazen – Lecture 7
+# Fukanzazengi: Dogen's Universal Recommendation for Zazen – Talk 7
 ## June 15, 1979 Dharma Talk by Dainin Katagiri Roshi

 [Previous](1979-06-14-Fukanzazengi-Lecture6#0) –